thery/coq/doc/sphinx/practical-tools/utilities.rst

 The optional file ``CoqMakefile.local`` is included by the generated file ``CoqMakefile``.
 It can contain two kinds of directives.

-:Variable assignment:
+Variable assignment
-  to the variables listed in the ``Parameters`` section of the generated makefile.
+  The variable must belong to the variables listed in the ``Parameters`` section of the generated makefile.
   Here we describe only few of them.
     :CAMLPKGS:
       can be used to specify third party findlib packages, and is passed to the OCaml compiler on building or linking of modules.
 Eg: